meergo/analytics-go/Readme.md

 func main() {
     // Instantiates a client to send messages to the Meergo API.

-    // Use your write key in the below placeholder:
+    // Use your write key and the endpoint in the below placeholders:

     client := analytics.New(<WRITE_KEY>, <ENDPOINT>)